top of page

 • Perpetrators whose level of denial, minimisation and blame mean they are unsuitable for a full behaviour change programme.

-Where high levels of trauma mean that a focused trauma intervention is required, TraumaSense can be delivered.
+TraumaSense PAI - Where high levels of trauma mean that a focused trauma intervention is required, the 24 session TraumaSense programme can be delivered.
 TraumaSense is a professionally designed, trauma-informed, psychoeducational programme developed to support adult survivors of domestic abuse who are struggling with the long-term emotional, psychological, and somatic impacts of trauma.
 The programme is rooted in the latest evidence-based research and trauma theory providing a unique and empowering pathway to post-traumatic growth.

 What are the timescales and costs?